 Hazelden Betty Ford Foundation is an addiction treatment center located at 867 North Dearborn Street in the 60610 zip code in Chicago, IL.

 It is operated by a private non-profit organization.
-Hazelden Betty Ford Foundation provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Hazelden Betty Ford Foundation include matrix model, rational emotive behavioral therapy and DBT.
-Hazelden Betty Ford Foundation provides outpatient heroin rehabilitation, regular outpatient heroin treatment and partial hospitalization.
-It also provides residential heroin abuse treatment and halfway house.
-Other addiction treatment offered includes general addiction disorder treatment.
+Hazelden Betty Ford Foundation provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Hazelden Betty Ford Foundation include counseling for trauma victims, rational emotive behavioral therapy and relapse prevention.
+Hazelden Betty Ford Foundation provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin day treatment.
+It also provides transitional and sober living and residential heroin abuse treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.